cauchyschwarz192837/GraphCNNTest/README.md

-# Graph-CNN for piezoelectric coefficient prediction
+# Graph-Convolutional Neural Network for piezoelectric coefficient prediction

-This is a test implementation of a graph convolutional neural network to predict the piezoelectric coefficient, $d_{33}$, of various crystalline materials.
+This is an implementation of a graph convolutional neural network (CNN) to predict the piezoelectric coefficient, $d_{33}$, of various crystalline materials.
+Baseline regression models such as Support Vector Regression (SVR), Random Forest and fully connected neural networks (MLP) were implemented for comparative evaluation against the graph-CNN.